Library and Information Services Management MA (distance learning)

 Postgraduate Certificate require a total of 60 Credits

 Postgraduate Diploma requires a total of 120 Credits

-The MA in Library and Information Services Management is a 2 or 3 year programme, with each year running from September to September, and delivered by distance learning.
+The Library and Information Services Management MA is a 2 or 3 year programme, with each year running from September to September, and delivered by distance learning.
 It is normally completed over a period of 2 or 3 years, most commonly 2.